Lega Liguria: History

 In April 2012 Belsito was charged of money-laundering, embezzlement and fraud at the expenses of the federal party and was thus expelled.
 Being Belsito a Ligurian, the scandal hit the LNL and its leadership.
 Francesco Bruzzone, who had been secretary since 1998, decided to step down after that he was asked to do so by leading members of the party.
 Viale secured the support of 80% of delegates (115 votes) in a party congress, against the 20% (28) of her opponent Giacomo Chiappori, and was elected in his place, while Bruzzone was elected president and Andrea Corrado, who had been president since 1992, honorary president.

 In the 2015 regional election the LNL obtained its best result ever with 20.3% of the vote and was instrumental for the election of Forza Italia's Giovanni Toti as President of Liguria.
-In fact, the LNL had renounced to run its own candidate, Edoardo Rixi, in favour of Toti in the run-up of the election and won almost twice the votes of Forza Italia in the election itself.
+In fact, the LNL had renounced to run its own candidate, Edoardo Rixi, in favour of Toti and won almost twice the votes of Forza Italia in the election itself.
 As a result, the LNL returned to participate in the regional government, led by its leader Viale, who was appointed Vice President and minister of Health by Toti, while Rixi minister of Economic Development.
 Contextually, Bruzzone was elected President of the Regional Council.

 In December 2015, during a national congress, Rixi (144 votes, 61% of the total) beat and succeeded to Viale (83) as secretary.

 In the 2018 general election the party confirmed its strength in Liguria with 19.9% of the vote.

+Following the formation of Lega per Salvini Premier and the 2019 federal congress of the LN, after which the latter became practically inactive, in February 2020 the LL was re-established as Lega Liguria per Salvini Premier in order to become the regional section of the new party.
+Founding members included Rixi and Bruzzone.

+In the 2020 regional election the party won 17.1% of the vote.

 Popular support

 Lega Nord Liguria has suffered a steady decline in term of votes since 1992 (when it obtained 14.3% at the regional level), but has recently re-gained strength and reached 20.3% in the 2015 regional election, its best result until that moment.
-The party is usually stronger in the western part of the region, indeed in the latest election it got 22.7% of the vote in the Province of Imperia, 24.4% in Savona, 18.7% in Genoa and 18.5% in La Spezia.
+The party is usually stronger in the western part of the region, indeed in 2015 it got 22.7% of the vote in the Province of Imperia, 24.4% in Savona, 18.7% in Genoa and 18.5% in La Spezia.

 The electoral results of Lega Nord Liguria in the region are shown in the tables below.